DouMaokang/Company-Review-Search-Engine/README.md

 ```
 npm start
 ```
-After that, pen `http://localhost:3000/` to check the application
+After that, open `http://localhost:3000/` to check the application